 As I mentioned before, municipal water treatment systems do a good job of meeting most regulations on contaminants.
 Radiation limits are one exception.
-Public water utilities in 27 states have exceeded the EPA’s legal limits for radium and it is estimated some 38% of all Americans drink water with this radioactive element on a daily basis.
+Public water utilities in 27 states have exceeded the EPA’s legal limits for radium, and they estimate some 38% of all Americans drink water with this radioactive element daily.
 Knowing this, I would say do not rely on the authorities, instead, do some investigation yourself.

 Is it safe?

-It seems that raw water has gotten some bad press lately so one should try and find where this comes from and why.
+Raw water has gotten some bad press lately, so one should try to find where this comes from and why.
 The big companies of bottled water are behind this.
 It is the same old story all over again.
-Our health is not important but money and greed are.
-This is similar to the food industry, which earns millions of unhealthy, cheap, and processed food.
+Our health is not important, but money and greed are.
+This is like the food industry, which earns millions on unhealthy, cheap, and processed food.

-If raw water is sold or provided as a service, it should be checked to determine if it is safe for human consumption, but the government should not impose restrictions and say we cannot harvest our own water.
+If raw water is sold or provided as a service, they should check it to determine if it is safe for human consumption, but the government should not impose restrictions and say we cannot harvest our own water.
 Big water companies want to restrict our freedom of choice, no way!